-- 1. Uses of the park, including development, upgrading, or expansion of existing facilities, should be compatible with preserving the natural state of the park and its environs.
-The development of new trails, walkways, and facilities should always take into consideration the impact on the natural environment. - 2.
+- Uses of the park, including development, upgrading, or expansion of existing facilities, should be compatible with preserving the natural state of the park and its environs.
+The development and maintenance of new trails, walkways, and facilities should always take into consideration the impact on the natural environment and be easily accessible to all park users. - 2.
 The park boundaries should be surveyed to identify park lands and adjacent private ownership to assure compliance with the original deed and to identify sensitive areas near the park to be preserved.